 - Personal bank accounts (checking and savings) or money market account: if your most recent two months bank statement shows that you have had the down payment money for the entire 60 days, you may use that money

-- Retirement accounts: if you are allowed to access money from your retirement account either by a withdrawal or a loan, and the last 2 months statement shows a balance above the amount for the down payment, you can use the retirement account funds
+- Retirement accounts: if you are allowed to access money from your retirement account either by withdrawal or a loan and the last 2 months’ statement shows a balance above the amount for the down payment, you can use the retirement account funds

-FHA also has a generous feature that helps a lot of first time home buyers.
+FHA also has a generous feature that helps a lot of first time homebuyers.
 The money used for the down payment can be a gift from a relative or significant other.
-In order for the gift to be allowed, you and the relative will need to produce copies of your bank accounts.
-A 60 day paper trail showing where the funds have been withdrawn from and deposited to will be required.
+For the gift to be allowed, you and the relative will need to produce copies of your bank accounts.
+A 60-day paper trail showing where the funds have been withdrawn from and deposited will be required.
 You will also need to write a brief letter explaining that the money is a gift and not expected to be repaid.

 Be sure to watch out for these no down payment mistakes!

-There are upper limits for the maximum loan amount available for Illinois FHA mortgages.
-Homes priced at or below the limits can be eligible for FHA financing.
-Certain areas of the state have higher limits due to the overall economic health of the area.
-The following list shows the higher cost areas and their available FHA loan limits
+There are upper limits on the maximum loan amount available for FHA mortgages.
+Homes priced at or below the limits can be eligible for financing.
+Certain areas of the state used to have higher limits due to the overall economic health of the area.
+However, this year there are no higher limits in any county for the state.

-The remaining counties in Illinois have an FHA loan limit of $275,655
+All counties in Illinois have an FHA loan limit of $472,030 for a 1-unit home

 - Important Disclosure